ZhangNingPegasus/kafka-monitor/README.md

 **This project is depreceated.
-The new project already moved to https://github.com/ZhangNingPegasus/middleware.gitThis project is depreceated.
-The new project already moved to https://github.com/ZhangNingPegasus/middleware.gitThis project is depreceated.
-The new project already moved to https://github.com/ZhangNingPegasus/middleware.gitThis project is depreceated.
-The new project already moved to https://github.com/ZhangNingPegasus/middleware.gitThis project is depreceated.
-The new project already moved to https://github.com/ZhangNingPegasus/middleware.gitThis project is depreceated.
-The new project already moved to https://github.com/ZhangNingPegasus/middleware.gitThis project is depreceated.
-The new project already moved to https://github.com/ZhangNingPegasus/middleware.gitThis project is depreceated.
 The new project already moved to https://github.com/ZhangNingPegasus/middleware.git**

 A kafka monitor and management tool and provide several functionals such as topic, consumer, offsets, lags, records trace, alerm, big screen reports and etc.